farant/catholic-3rd-millennium/README.md

 11.2.
 Imperfections of structure lead to imperfections of governing.
 11.3.
 Imperfections of governing are intrinsically harmful.

-12. Why are governments imperfect in scope ripe for demonic manipulation?
+12. Why are governments that are imperfect in scope ripe for demonic manipulation?
 12.1.
 Demons generally are able to succeed at severely corrupting a small number of
       people, succeed at moderately corrupting a moderate number of people, and succeed at lying to a great number of people.